Film Music Review

 "Your book is a masterpiece.
 I found something new on almost every page!" -- Howard L

-A GUIDE TO FILM MUSIC is intended for use in classroom teaching, for film researchers, or for any film music lovers.
+A GUIDE TO FILM MUSIC: SONGS AND SCORES is ideal for use in classroom teaching, film discussion groups, or for any film and music lovers.

-Twenty-five years ago, Roger Hall decided to write a guide to help those who wish to learn more about film music from the past.
+Back in 1997, Roger Hall was teaching a college course on film music and decided a guide was needed to help those who wish to learn more about film music from the past.

-In 1988, Roger Hall began selecting his choices for the best film music of the year for his Sammy Film Music Awards,
+In 1988, Roger Hall began selecting the best film music recordings of the year in awards

-named after movie lyricist, Sammy Cahn, who received four Oscars for his songs.
+named after movie lyricist, Sammy Cahn (1913-1993), who received four Oscars for his song lyrics:

-Unlike some film books that focus on only a few select types of films and use very technical writing, this book includes over 80 years of film music
+Unlike some film books that focus on only a few types of film scores with very technical writing,

-The title page of the book has a rare page from E.T.: THE EXTRA-TERRESTRIAL, signed by film composer, John Williams --
+The title page of the book has a page from E.T.: THE EXTRA-TERRESTRIAL, signed by film composer, John Williams.

 Other autograph illustrations in the book include: Bernard Herrmann, Alex North, Miklos Rozsa, Max Steiner, Dimitri Tiomkin.
 John Williams.